SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 ##### Using GTK theme and settings

-For Gtk the process is similar, we define a subclass of `SpGtkConfiguration`.
+For GTK the process is similar, we define a subclass of `SpGTKConfiguration`.

 ```
-SpGtkConfiguration << #ImdbGtkConfiguration
+SpGTKConfiguration << #ImdbGTKConfiguration
     package: 'Spec-TutorialOne'
 ```
 Then we configure it by selecting and extending CSS.

 ```
-ImdbGtkConfiguration >> configure: anApplication
+ImdbGTKConfiguration >> configure: anApplication

     super configure: anApplication.
     "This will choose the theme 'Sierra-dark' if it is available"